fileformat-words/FileFormat.Words-for-.NET/README.md

 ## What does this project do?

 Openize.Words for .NET is an [open-source SDK](https://github.com/openize-words/Openize.Words-for-.NET) designed to streamline the process of working with Microsoft Word documents.
 The SDK wraps various open-source engines, including the Microsoft backed [OpenXML SDK](https://github.com/dotnet/Open-XML-SDK), to provide a unified and user-friendly interface for creating, loading, and modifying Word documents.
-Whether you're building applications that generate reports, automate document workflows, or enhance document management systems, FileFormat.Words for .NET aims to simplify the integration of MS Word document functionality.
+Whether you're building applications that generate reports, automate document workflows, or enhance document management systems, Openize.Words for .NET aims to simplify the integration of MS Word document functionality.

 ## Why is this project useful?